Gigi Gryce: Publishing career

-Decline
+Later career

 Gryce stayed on the cutting edge through 1956 until his career peaked in 1957.
 He worked on several projects as composer and arranger with the Teddy Charles Tentet and the Oscar Pettiford Orchestra.
-The Tentet began as an outgrowth of Charles Mingus's Jazz Composers Workshop, and was very successful as a performing dance band despite its experimental nature.
-His work with the Oscar Pettiford Orchestra was also extremely well-recognized, producing significant coverage to the musicians who participated as well as to Gryce himself.
+The Tentet began as an outgrowth of Charles Mingus's Jazz Composers Workshop, and was successful as a performing dance band despite its experimental nature.
+Gryce primarily served as sideman in Teddy Charles Tentet.
+His work with the Oscar Pettiford Orchestra was also well-recognized, producing significant coverage to the musicians who participated as well as to Gryce himself.

 In 1957 Gryce and Donald Byrd collaborated on a series of projects with Jazz Lab, which produced play-along recordings as educational tools.
 Gryce's arrangements were fresh but accessible, tailored for educational purposes.
 The rhythm section played with a soloist to give the play-alongs a more natural feel.
 The group also performed, and gave a rather lukewarm performance at the Newport Jazz Festival.

 The years 1957 to 1960 saw a series of miscellaneous projects for Gryce.
 He continued to play with the Jazz Lab, as well as writing for Betty Carter, Art Farmer, Jimmy Cleveland, Curtis Fuller, and Max Roach.
 He put together his own quintet, which he renamed the Orch-tette after adding vibraphonist Eddie Costa in 1960.
 His recordings with the Orch-tette had potential, but featured intricate arrangements which limited space for solos.
-Gryce worked on a handful of other projects in 1960, including a film score to On the Sound by Phil Baker and a final studio recording on Randy Weston's Uhuru Afrika.
+Gryce worked on a handful of other projects in 1960, including a film score to On the Sound by Fred Baker and a final studio recording on Randy Weston's Uhuru Afrika.
 However, by this time Gryce was becoming preoccupied with business troubles associated with his publishing companies, as well as some family issues.
 Gryce's genre of hard bop was beginning to give way to more experimental strains.
 Around 1963, Gryce withdrew completely from his jazz career.

 Personal life

 From childhood Gryce was always marked by a private and formal disposition.
-While he was very well liked by his colleagues, he was often very much an outsider in the community.
+While he was liked by his colleagues, he was often an outsider in the community.
 Gryce also followed a strict moral lifestyle, abstaining from alcohol, drugs, and other vices common among his colleagues.